brendenlake/MLC/README.md

-# Applying Behaviorally-Informed Meta-Learning (BIML) to modeling human behavior
+# Meta-Learning for Compositionality (MLC) for modeling human behavior

-BIML is a meta-learning approach for guiding neural networks to human-like systematic generalization and inductive biases, through high-level guidance or direct human examples.
-This code shows how to train and evaluate a sequence-to-sequence (seq2seq) transformer in PyTorch to implement BIML through memory-based meta-learning.
+Meta-Learning for Compositionality (MLC) is an optimization procedure that encourages systematicity through a series of few-shot compositional tasks.
+This code shows how to train and evaluate a sequence-to-sequence (seq2seq) transformer in PyTorch to implement MLC for modeling human behavior.

-**A [separate repository here](https://github.com/brendenlake/BIML-ML) has code for applying BIML to machine learning benchmarks, including SCAN and COGS.**
+**A [separate repository here](https://github.com/brendenlake/MLC-ML) has code for applying MLC to machine learning benchmarks, including SCAN and COGS.**

+**Note: Users can regard the acronym BIML as synonymous with MLC.
+The model was renamed to MLC after the code was written.**

 This code accompanies the following submitted paper.
 - Lake, B. M. and Baroni, M. (submitted).
 Human-like systematic generalization through a meta-learning neural network.